 This recipe is also a great way to preserve your peppers, as the pickling is a great preservative.
 This is an Indian style pickled chili pepper recipe, with so many wonderful flavors.

-Let’s talk about how we make green chilli pickle (or hari mirch ka achar recipe), shall we?
+Let's talk about how to make green chilli pickle (or hari mirch ka achar recipe), shall we?

 Chilli Pickle Ingredients

 - Chili Peppers.
 Use 1.5 cups sliced or chopped green chilies.
 I am using a combination of jalapeno peppers and serrano peppers - See the Recipe Tips & Notes section on pepper choices.

 - Seeds.
 Use 3 tablespoons yellow mustard seeds, 1 teaspoon coriander seeds and 1 teaspoon cumin seeds